shahzadali94/Shahzad-Ali/README.md

 # Shahzad-Ali
 Instructions :
-1. Enter the required etails.
+1.Enter the required details.
-2. Select the format you wish to export
+2.Select the format you wish to export
-3. You will find the output file in local drive D.
+3.You will find the output file in local drive D.

 How it works :